PersonalTransport/LIN/README.md

 - Generate a master node from a LIN description file.
   - ```java -jar jLIN.jar master -o gen CEM.ldf```
   - This will generate a master driver from the file in the current directory called CEM.ldf and output the driver source code in the subfolder gen.

+- Generate a slave node from a LIN Node capability file.
+ - ```java -jar jLIN.jar slave -o gen LSM.ncf```
+ - This will generate a slave driver from the file in the current directory called LSM.ncf and output the driver source code in the subfolder gen.